Whowong/CHH/GitLab/README.md

 ## 1 Track you work in project boards

+Overview: Here we are going to go over the high level features that can enable you to sprint plan.
+We wont go through every single feature but by the end we hope this will help you get an idea of how this could work for your group.

 GitLab/Agile Lingo Map - Below is a lingo map to translate agile terminology to the respective GitLab feature so that you can leverage their tools for sprint planning.

 |Agile Terminology     | GitLab feature                    |